 Are you being challenged, recognised and trained enough?

-Figuring out if your staff are constantly being challenged is a good way to ensure you are getting the most out of your team.
+Figuring out if your staff is constantly being challenged is a good way to ensure you are getting the most out of your team.
 Especially those high performing individuals, otherwise they’ll become bored and disengaged and then It won’t be long before they begin looking for a new employer.
-Furthermore, by putting in the effort to have these conversation with your team and really find out how they are doing, they will feel wanted by the company which boosts engagement.
+Furthermore, by putting in the effort to have this conversation with your team and really find out how they are doing, they will feel wanted by the company which boosts engagement.

 It’s also equally important to acknowledge when your team is doing good work.
-Finding out what kind of rewards they would like and putting in a plan to help them get them can also be a good motivator.
-Finally, Professional and personal development is big focus for professionals so it’s important to find out if they are equipped to not only handle the work they are doing now but also the work ahead.
+Finding out what kind of rewards they would like and put in a plan to help them get them can also be a good motivator.
+Finally, Professional and personal development is a big focus for professionals so it’s important to find out if they are equipped to not only handle the work they are doing now but also the work ahead.

 What are your strengths, and are you utilising them?

 To be putting your team to best use, it’s important to understand all their strengths and weaknesses.
 This way you can ensure they are performing the tasks that they’re good at and that the team is running at 100%.
-By uncovering the strengths of your team, you may also find that your staff have unique skills that can open the door for new opportunities.
+By uncovering the strengths of your team, you may also find that your staff has unique skills that can open the door for new opportunities.
 By ensuring your team are all utilising their skills, you have a much better chance at keeping them engaged.

 Career Coach Nicole Grainger-Marsh says, “A great way to support your staff in recognising strengths is to use a technique called ‘feed forward’.
 When discussing progress on their work, ask them to tell you what is working well and what they think they have done well.
 Then have a coaching conversation to enable them to identify how they can apply these strengths in new situations.”